My experience with ketamine therapy (part 1)

 Ketamine treatment has been a godsend for my depression, but it's not a day at the spa

-This is a special issue for paid subscribers only.
-Upgrade your subscription for $6 a month or $60 for the year, and unlock all of my bonus content, articles, reviews, and personal stories.
+Upgrade your subscription for $6 a month or $60 for the year and unlock all of my long-form articles, bonus content, reviews, and personal stories (like this one).

 It was December 2019.
 Brandon and I had been dating for two years, but he wasn’t yet living with me, and it had been days since I had seen him.
 I kept telling him to stay home, I wasn’t up for spending the night together.
 (In fact, one day I told him I didn’t even want to text, and we’d try again tomorrow.)
 I wasn’t seeing friends, I was struggling to focus at work, and I didn’t want to go to the gym.
 My seasonal depression was back, and every year, it was getting worse, dragging me down deeper and holding me down longer.